 - Grow and maintain thought leadership.
 Advertising can position your nonprofit as a thought leader in its field.
 If your nonprofit consistently releases relevant news and industry updates, you’ll become a trusted resource.

 - Major returns on low-cost efforts.
-As we mentioned, nonprofits tend to see a high return on their outreach efforts, thanks to affordable and free nonprofit advertising options.
-In fact, our Google Ad Grant Impact Report explains that search ads have an average ROI of $4.78.
+As we mentioned, nonprofits tend to see a high return on their outreach efforts, thanks to affordable and free nonprofit advertising options like the Google Ad Grant.

 Advertising is too good to pass up.
 Even if you don’t have the time you’d like to dedicate to creating your ads, an expert can step in to help out.
 For example, the experts at Getting Attention understand everything there is to know about advertising on Google.
 With low prices, they can help you manage your Ad Grant account and craft winning ads that drive more revenue for your cause.